nachocaru/xaprb.com/content/blog/2005-09-25-insert-if-not-exists-queries-in-mysql.md

 <pre>create table urls(url varchar(200) primary key);</pre>

-Now suppose I want to insert a row in a single statement, without using a transaction, and I only want the row to get inserted if the url isn&#8217;t already in the table.
-I don&#8217;t want any warnings or errors.
+Now suppose I want to insert a row in a single statement, without using a transaction, and I only want the row to get inserted if the url isn't already in the table.
+I don't want any warnings or errors.
 I just want to issue a normal `INSERT` statement and know the url is now in the table.

 Standard SQL provides no means of doing this.
-There&#8217;s no syntax like this:
+There's no syntax like this:

 <pre>insert if not exists into url(url) values(...)</pre>